 Billing Arrangements

 The Infrastructure Manager will invoice the TOCs.
 Unless operating a Special Service, payment of the IRC, OMRC, AIRC and the Capacity Reservation Charge is to be made by the passenger TOCs quarterly in advance.
-Charges are subject to wash-up provisions in respect of Spot services and RPI adjustments.
-Payment of all other charges are to be made each period in arrears.
+Charges are subject to wash-up provisions in respect of spot services and RPI adjustments.
+Payment of all other charges are to be made each railway period in arrears.
 Freight TOCs will pay all charges each period in arrears.
 Please contact the Infrastructure Manager for further information in relation to the billing arrangements for a Special Service at the address set out in section 1.8.1.
 Agreed terms and conditions, including those relating to non-payment or late payment are set out in the relevant Access Agreements.

-By way of exception to the above paragraph, the Infrastructure Manager has, as a consequence of the effects of the pandemic caused by the SARS-CoV-2 virus (commonly known as COVID-19 or the coronavirus), made an offer to all TOCs that operate passenger or freight services on HS1 as at May 2020 to defer and refrain from invoicing:

-the long term charge for Stations where services operated by the relevant TOC commence, call or terminate; and

-the renewals and replacement element of the OMRC and Freight OMRC

-that, in each case, would otherwise by payable by the relevant TOC in the period 1 April 2020 to 26 June 2021.

-The time period during which the deferral was offered has now closed.
-The Infrastructure Manager is entitled to recover from any TOC who accepted this offer such deferred charges over the period 27 June 2021 to 31 March 2025.
-The deferred charges are subject to annual indexation by RPI.

-If the relevant TOC fails to pay an invoice issued by the Infrastructure Manager in relation to the period 1 April 2020 to 31 March 2025, and has not remedied such non-payment within 28 working days of the final date for payment for the relevant invoice, the Infrastructure Manager will be entitled to:

-cancel the deferral arrangements referred to above and, where such cancellation occurs during the period 1 April 2020 to 26 June 2021, revert to including the long term charge and the renewals and replacement elements of the OMRC and the Freight OMRC in subsequent invoices; and

-recover as a lump sum all outstanding deferred charges.

-Interest will not be levied on the deferred amounts.
-However default interest will apply to invoiced amounts where a TOC fails to pay an invoice by the applicable due date.

 ANNEX 1 OPERATIONS, MAINTENANCE AND RENEWAL CHARGE